coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Error messages:

-.. exn:: Cannot load qualid: no physical path bound to dirpath
+.. exn:: Cannot load qualid: no physical path bound to dirpath.

-.. exn:: Cannot find library foo in loadpath
+.. exn:: Cannot find library foo in loadpath.

 The command did not find the
 file foo.vo.
 Either foo.v exists but is not compiled or foo.vo is in a directory which is not in your LoadPath (see Section :ref:`libraries-and-filesystem`).

-.. exn:: Compiled library @ident.vo makes inconsistent assumptions over library qualid
+.. exn:: Compiled library @ident.vo makes inconsistent assumptions over library qualid.

 The command tried to load library file :n:`@ident`.vo that depends on some specific version of library :n:`@qualid` which is not the